Stay in the Loop

 Media veteran Gabriel Coan’s next venture is a new record shop in Fairmount

-After 27 years in the media business, including KQED in San Franscisco and Philly’s own WHYY, Gabriel Coan is well acquainted with both analog and digital media.
+After 27 years in the media business, including KQED in San Francisco and Philly’s own WHYY, Gabriel Coan is well acquainted with both analog and digital media.
 But since childhood, his heart has been at the record store, and now, he’s returning to his roots with Records Forever, a new and used vinyl records store that opened this month on Fairmount Avenue.

-The store has been 20 years in the making, since Coan first began ideating a business plan, and the career change is welcome after years of chasing the next media trend.
+The store has been 20 years in the making since Coan first began ideating a business plan, and the career change is welcome after years of chasing the next media trend.
 The former media executive has often worked to move organizations from analog to digital formats, but he says record stores are spaces of discovery and connection through music.

 “This is really about my love of context and storytelling.
 Not only is it the right timing for the shop where a business model is understood, but it's also a thriving market.
 Young people are interested, just as much as geeky collectors might be,” he says.